Interview with Evacomics, a Singaporean manga artist

 Evacomics Interview Question #5

-What is one advice that you can share with your fans or similar people who want to pursue a successful career as a comic artist?
+What is one piece of advice that you can share with your fans or similar people who want to pursue a successful career as a comic artist?

 Definitely to get your stuff out on the Internet first.
-Get a following, a fan base, it’s very important unless you are already well-connected in the industry.
-It’s always good to build up a fan base as they will support you and give you words of encouragement.
+Getting a following and a fan base is very important unless you are already well-connected in the industry.
+It’s always good to build a fan base, as they will support you and encourage you.
 Plus, if you have a new product, a new book, or something to sell, you have followers who will support your artwork, and that’s how you monetise it.
 So, have your work out there, have a fan base, and engage with them, even though that’s a constant challenge.

 Evacomics Interview Question #6